zcyisiee/SyncPDF/README.md

 - content loss less than 1%

+## Known Issues

+1. Parsing errors in the author and reference sections; they get merged into one paragraph after translation.
+2. Lines are not supported.

 ## How to Contribute

 This project is not yet ready to accept community contributions.
 Please be patient.
 Thank you for your support!
 Community contributions will be open in the future.